Road speed limits in the United Kingdom: Enforcement

 Speed limit enforcement is used to check that road vehicles are complying with the speed limits.
 Methods used include Fixed speed cameras, Average speed cameras and also police operated LIDAR speed guns and older radar speed guns.
 In addition Vehicle activated sign and Community Speed Watch groups also encourage compliance.
 For lower speed limits, physical Traffic Calming is normally required.
 Fixed speed cameras are controversial with various advocacy groups supporting and opposing their use.

 The Nottingham Safety Camera Pilot achieved "virtually complete compliance" on the major ring road into the city using average speed cameras, and across all Nottinghamshire SPECS installations their KSI figures have fallen by an average of 65%.

 Advocacy

 Since they have been introduced various groups have campaigned on the subject who either consider them to be irrelevant, set too low or set too high.

 Advocacy groups include Association of British Drivers, The Automobile Association, Living Streets (The Pedestrians' Association), RAC Foundation, RoadPeace, Royal Automobile Club (originally the Automobile Club), Twenty is Plenty (20's Plenty for Us), Safe Speed and others.

+In 2024 it emerged Conservative Party politicians in England had been running popular Facebook groups opposed to the 20 mph speed limit in Wales.